brad811/dart-rpg/README.md

 - in game save / load options

 ### Known Issues
-- character heads should not be marked as solid
 - exp gains get really slow at higher levels
-- characters on above layer should not be solid on ground layer

 Copyright 2015-2016 Brad Jewell